Kong/docs.konghq.com/app/_src/mesh/guides/create-a-service-mesh-using-kong-mesh-terraform-and-konnect.md

 ## Introduction

-This guide explains how to create and manage Kong Mesh using Terraform and Konnect.
+This guide explains how to create and manage {{site.mesh_product_name}} using Terraform and Konnect.
 It covers:
 * setting up the Terraform environment,
 * configuring providers,